TylerShubert/Sweet_Maple/README.md

 Both a basic 7 line Python application, and a streamlit based interface included (basic python app = "Simpleslice.py", Streamlit interface = StreamlitSlice)

-the streamlit app is also pubiicly avalible on the streamlit websight to demo :  " https://bgremoval.streamlit.app/ "
+the streamlit app is also avalible hosted on the streamlit websight to demo :  " https://bgremoval.streamlit.app/ " (Not running locally)

 **Just for fun**   not using openCV